kubernetes/website/content/en/blog/_posts/2022-02-16-updated-dockershim-faq.md

 on what that means, check out the blog post
 [Don't Panic: Kubernetes and Docker](/blog/2020/12/02/dont-panic-kubernetes-and-docker/).

-Also, you can read [check whether Dockershim removal affects you](/docs/tasks/administer-cluster/migrating-from-dockershim/check-if-dockershim-deprecation-affects-you/) to determine how impactful dockershim's removal to you or your organization.
+Also, you can read [check whether dockershim removal affects you](/docs/tasks/administer-cluster/migrating-from-dockershim/check-if-dockershim-deprecation-affects-you/) to determine how much impact the removal of dockershim would have for you or for your organization.

 As the Kubernetes 1.24 release has become imminent, we've been working hard to try to make this a smooth transition.